-If a claimant is unwilling to part with 25% to 45% of its expected compensation and has the financial resources to partially fund its case, then less expensive options to resolve an arbitration are available, such as procuring international arbitration lawyers on a partial success fee basis.
+If a claimant is unwilling to part with 25% to 45% of its expected compensation and has the financial resources to fund its case partially, then cost-effective options to resolve an arbitration are available, such as procuring international arbitration lawyers on a partial success fee basis.

 Third-party funders generally require a legal memorandum analysing jurisdictional issues, the merits of a case and quantum, prior to agreeing to initiate due diligence on a claim or to consider funding.
-Some leading arbitration law firms, such as Aceris Law LLC, do not charge to assist clients in need of third-party funding, for commercial arbitrations or investment arbitrations.
+International arbitration law firms such as Aceris Law can prepare such legal memoranda.

-Below please find a list of the primary third-party funders and third-party funding brokers for international arbitration today.
-This list was last updated in October 2023.
+Below, please find a list of nearly all third-party funders and third-party funding brokers for international arbitration today.
+This list was last updated in April 2025.

 Third-Party Funders and Third-Party Funding Brokers for International Arbitration: